rtb-12/Whack-A-Mole-HACK/README.md

    - Puppeteer launches a version of Chrome or Chromium in a controlled environment and allows you to simulate clicks, navigation, input, and more.
 It is useful for automating any browser interaction.

-   - **Installing Puppeteer**:
-     Puppeteer will be installed as a project dependency when you run the installation command below.

-     1. Ensure you are in your project directory.
-To install Puppeteer, open your terminal or command prompt and run:
-        ```bash
-        npm install puppeteer
-        ```

-     2. This command will download Puppeteer and its associated Chromium browser, which may take a little time due to the size of the browser binaries.

-   - **Verify Puppeteer Installation**:
-     Once the installation is complete, you can verify Puppeteer is properly installed by checking your `node_modules` directory or running the script.

 3. **Git** (optional but recommended):
    - If you plan to clone this project from a repository, you can download Git from [here](https://git-scm.com/).